 Q parameter type Q parameter range Meaning Q parameters: Parameters affect all NC programs in the control's memory 0 to 99 Parameters for the user , if there are no overlaps with the HEIDENHAIN-SL cycles These parameters have a local effect within so-called macros and OEM cycles.
 This means that changes are not returned to the NC program.
-For this reason, use the Q parameter range 1200 - 1399 for OEM cycles!
-100 to 199 Parameters for special functions on the control that can be read by NC programs of the user or by cycles 200 to 1199 Parameters primarily used for HEIDENHAIN cycles 1200 to 1399 Parameters preferentially used with manufacturer cycles if values are returned to the user program 1400 to 1599 Parameters primarily used as input parameters for manufacturer cycles 1600 to 1999 Parameters for users QL parameters: Parameters only effective locally within an NC program 0 to 499 Parameters for users QR parameters: Parameters permanently affect all NC programs in the control's memory, including after a power interruption 0 to 99 Parameters for users 100 to 199 Parameters for HEIDENHAIN functions (e.g., cycles) 200 to 499 Parameters for the machine tool builder (e.g., cycles)
+For this reason, use the Q parameter range 1200 to 1399 for OEM cycles!
+100 to 199 Parameters for special functions on the control that can be read by NC programs of the user or by cycles 200 to 1199 Parameters primarily used for HEIDENHAIN cycles 1200 to 1399 Parameters primarily used for OEM cycles 1400 to 1999 Parameters for users QL parameters: Parameters only effective locally within an NC program 0 to 499 Parameters for users QR parameters: Parameters are retained in all NC programs in the control's memory, including after a power interruption 0 to 99 Parameters for users 100 to 199 Parameters for HEIDENHAIN functions (e.g., cycles) 200 to 499 Parameters for the machine tool builder (e.g., cycles)